-I have to admit – some of these food trends, even the healthy ones, I can’t wait to see come to an end.
+I have to admit, I can’t wait to see some food trends, even the healthy ones, come to an end.
 I felt this way about chia pudding for, oh, about three years… but it’s all over now.
-I’ve joined the club and I’m in love.
+I’ve joined the club, and I’m in love.

 My chia relationship was an unfair one from the start.
-At first, I judged it because I thought those little grey seeds just looked funny.
-Then came all of those gorgeous chia bowls floating around the internet and they made me almost want to try it, but not quite.
+At first, I judged chia seeds because I thought those little gray balls just looked funny.
+Then came all of those gorgeous chia bowls floating around the internet, and they made me almost want to try chia, but not quite.
 Earlier this year I gave in, but I still didn’t “get” it.

 Fast forward to now – I’m a better, wiser chia maker – and I’m here to share a few simple tips, in case you’ve been on the fence about it like I have.
 Of course if you’re already a believer, you can just scroll down to the recipe!

-#1: First things first – the milk.
-You need a thick, rich & creamy milk and Almond Breeze’s new Almondmilk Cashewmilk Blend is just that.
-I’ve experimented with a few different non-dairy milks and this one is my favorite yet.
+- First things first – the milk.
+You need a thick, rich & creamy milk, and Almond Breeze’s new Almondmilk Cashewmilk Blend is just that.
+I’ve experimented with a few different non-dairy milks, and this one is my favorite yet.

-#4: Add flavor and texture until it tastes good to you.
+- Add flavor and texture until it tastes good to you.
 At the bare minimum, I stir in maple syrup, a pinch of cinnamon, and a pinch of salt.
 After it sets, I pile on the toppings (and more maple syrup – yum).
-It’s citrus season so this time I mixed in meyer lemon juice and topped my bowl with clementine slices.
+It’s citrus season, so this time I mixed in Meyer lemon juice and topped my bowl with clementine slices.

 - ¼ heaping cup chia seeds